- FedEx offers multiple delivery options and is especially known for its quick delivery services

 - Offers free one-time or repeat pickups for businesses that use large volume shipping

-- Offers a large selection of free Express Mail and Priority Mail packaging for businesses to choose from to save money on cost of shipping supply
+- Offers a large selection of free Express Mail and Priority Mail packaging for businesses to choose from to save money on the cost of shipping supply

 - Free packaging tracking for all services